 Catappa Leaves Lower pH

-Usually, the shrimp won’t mind these little gradual changes, and the benefits outweigh this side effect by far in my opinion.
+Usually, the shrimp won’t mind these little gradual changes, and the benefits outweigh this side effect by far, in my opinion.

 How Many Indian Almond Leaves per Gallon?

-In this case, I would advise, in this case, to put in one every two weeks and not two at the same time, once a month or you will have a chance to spike the nitrates, which your shrimp won’t like.
-You can vary this a bit, and if they don’t break down in this time, you can wait a little longer before you put next Catappa in.
+In this case, I would advise putting in one every two weeks and not two at the same time, once a month, or you will have a chance to spike the nitrates, which your shrimp won’t like.
+You can vary this a bit, and if they don’t break down at this time, you can wait a little longer before you put the next Catappa in.

-How to Prepare Almond Leaves for Your Shrimp Tank
+Preparing Almond Leaves for Your Shrimp Tank

-How to Keep the Catappa Leaves Submerged
+Keeping Catappa Leaves Submerged

-You Can Stick Them in the Substrate
+Stick Them in The Substrate or Hardscape

 Usually, the leaves will still have a little stem where they were attached to the branch they grew on.
 You can use this small piece to stick the leave in the substrate or wedge it between a bit of hardscape.